Scheduled Workflows

 await delete_schedule(DataSyncWorkflow, schedule_name="hourly-us-east")

-If you call schedule_workflow(...) with a (workflow_name, schedule_name) that already exists, it updates the schedule in place, recomputes next_run_at, and sets the status back to active - handy for managing schedules from a deployment script that's safe to re-run.
+If you call schedule_workflow(...) with a (workflow_name, schedule_name) that already exists, it updates the schedule's cadence, inputs, and flags in place and sets the status back to active.
+The existing next fire time is preserved, so a deployment script that re-registers schedules on every deploy won't perturb the cadence.

 List schedules